 Minimizes Serious Falls

-This datapoint is an indication of the percentage of long-term stay residents which had falls which resulted in major injury.
-We use this statistic in calculating nursing grades.
+This datapoint indicates the percentage of long-term patients who have suffered falls resulting in serious injury.
+We use this statistic in determining our nursing ratings.

 Minimizes Urinary Tract Infections